-Fall Prevention at Christmas
+Fall prevention at Christmas [updated 2022]

 Focus on fall prevention at Christmas with us.
-Falling or being at risk of falls can easily but overlooked, but are far more common than we think.
+Falling or being at risk of falls can easily be overlooked, but are far more common than we think.
 In fact, 1 in 3 adults over 65 and half of people over 80 will have at least one fall per year.
-Since 6 out of 10 falls happen in the home, the homes of those in these age categories needs to be fall proof!
+Since 6 out of 10 falls happen in the home, the homes of those in these age categories need to be fall proof!

 If you read our original falls prevention post, you’ll have seen our checklist for preventing falls in your home.
 This Christmas season, we want to make sure that fall prevention is prioritized.

 With festive fun beginning and Christmas soon upon us, it is important that everyone is able to enjoy this season.
 With colder weather, ice and snow, and busier shops, we explore what you can do to stay safe this winter.

 Common Christmas Dangers

 First Aid for Life discuss that Christmas is a common time for accidents, explaining that over the Christmas period more than 80 thousand people visit A&E!
 Christmas trees can account for more than 1,000 injuries during this time.